 Recommended Trumpets and Mouthpieces for Different Ability Levels and Prices

-Good used trumpets of these and various other brands can be found on Ebay and www.trumpetherald.com.
-I recommend that beginning trumpet players purchase a used horn, because it is not certain how long and to what extent they will continue to play.
+It is a good idea to rent a horn at first, but once the student seems like they will stick with the instrument for a while, I recommend purchasing a used beginner horn.
+It will be more economical than renting.
+Good used trumpets of these and various other brands can be found on eBay and www.trumpetherald.com.
 If you purchase a used horn, make sure there is a trial period during which you can return the horn with a full refund.
 For beginner horns, the make and model of the horn is less important.
 Most important is its condition: Are there any major dents or a lot of lacquer wear?
 Do the valves move smoothly and easily?
 Do the slides move (this is sometimes an easy fix)?
 It is best to have a trumpet player you trust evaluate the horn.